 “Roll up, roll up folks.
 Come and see the amazing spring.
 One day only, be sure not to miss it. roll up roll up”

 Perhaps I’m being a bit pessimistic but our little bit of England, whilst being ‘green and pleasant’, has been a bit, er, ‘under the weather’.
 Others have been ok, over here northerly winds, grey and very cool but also extremely dry.
 Plants are growing and flowering but the poor old insects need to put on an extra woolly jumper!
 However the last day of April and the sun shone!
 After a week of having my head stuck in a pot of paint we just had to get out and enjoy it.
 To some this post will seem a bit ‘deja vu’ but I do like to visit old friends.

-My choice of destination was Wiveton Downs about 20 miles east up near the North Norfolk coast.
+My choice of destination was Wiveton Downs about 20 miles west up near the North Norfolk coast.
 A lovely place at this time of year.
 The top of the hill is covered in flowering Gorse bushes which have a heady scent of coconut.
 The lower northern slope is sheltered and awash with Bluebells the flower of spring.
 We had not gone far when a tiny butterfly caught my eye as it fluttered low down by some Gorse.
 The first Green Hairstreak of the year.
 If it had not been flying almost impossible to see when perched.

 Butterflies were out in good numbers along the lower path.
 Male Orange tips zig-zagging among the Bluebells looking for love, only stumbling across another male so a fight ensued.
 In fact all the butterflies were getting a bit aggressive, pent up hormones I guess.
 Only the little Holly Blues seemed quite sedate but not giving me many photo opportunities.